buchgr/bazel-remote/README.md

       must be one of "none" or "all". (default: all, ie enable full access logging) [$BAZEL_REMOTE_ACCESS_LOG_LEVEL]

+   --log_timezone value The timezone to use for log timestamps.
+If supplied,
+      must be one of "UTC" or "Local". (default: UTC, ie use UTC timezone) [$BAZEL_LOG_TIMEZONE]

    --help, -h  show help (default: false)
 ```